Webinar Takeaways: Implementing Edge Infrastructure Management – 5 Best Practices

 3. Monitor the health of your edge sites.

-Edge data centers are mission critical, and you need to monitor the uptime of them to ensure that services continue to run.
+Edge data centers are mission critical, and you need to monitor the health of them to ensure that services continue to run.
 You need a holistic view—such as an enterprise health dashboard showing real-time power and environmental health and events for all edge sites in a single pane of glass—with the ability to drill down for granular, cabinet-level metrics.
 In such a dashboard, easy-to-understand red/green/yellow color-coding indicates the status of your sites in terms of potential incidents or capacity restraints that can become problems, such as critical events, hottest rack, number of recent additions and commissions, and the current power load.

 “The simple color-coding of the tiles is one of my favorite features because red is bad, green is good, and yellow indicates that it can usually wait until after lunch,” says Akamai’s Garito.